sanwalkashish9-stack/Faculty-leave-manager/README.md

 2. Leave request is submitted
 3. Admin reviews the request
 4. Request is approved or rejected
 5. Leave data is stored in the database

+My Role & Responsibilities

+Role: Database and Backend Connection Manager

+Responsibilities:
+	•	Designed and managed the database schema for storing faculty, leave, and approval records
+	•	Established secure backend–database connectivity using Python (Flask/Django)
+	•	Handled CRUD operations (Create, Read, Update, Delete) for leave data
+	•	Ensured data integrity, consistency, and secure storage
+	•	Assisted in backend logic for leave approval and rejection workflow

 Conclusion
 The **JIMS Faculty Leave Management System** provides a reliable and efficient way to manage faculty leave processes digitally, reducing manual effort and improving accuracy.